ahmadalkhaldi2013-star/Cloud-Resilience/index.md

 ## Who this is for

+**Primary**
-- Cloud / Solution **Architects**
+- Cloud / Solution Architects
+- Site Reliability Engineers (SREs)
-- **SREs** and Platform / DevOps Engineers
+- Platform / DevOps Engineers

+**Also useful for**
-- Backend Engineers who own services in prod
+- Backend & Feature Engineers (owning services in prod)
-- Tech Leads & Engineering Managers
+- Tech Leads & Engineering Managers (reviewing designs/runbooks)
+- Security/Compliance & Risk (failure modes, controls)
+- Data/ML Platform Engineers (pipelines, state, recovery)
+- Incident Commanders & On-call Responders
+- QA / Performance Engineers (failure & load test planning)

+**How to use by role**
+- *Architects*: adopt patterns, fault boundaries, and **Action** checklists in design reviews.
+- *SRE/Platform*: turn **Action** lines into runbooks, SLOs, chaos & DR tests.
+- *Developers*: map diagrams to your service, swap AWS terms for your cloud, and add to service READMEs.
+- *Leads/Managers*: use sections as acceptance criteria for design docs and launch reviews.

+**Prereqs**
+- Working knowledge of cloud primitives (compute, storage, networking) and basic IaC.
+- AWS terms are used for examples; map to your cloud using the table above.

 ---